FireHouse discography

-FireHouse is an American glam metal band formed in Charlotte, North Carolina, in 1989.
+FireHouse is an American glam metal band formed in Richmond, Virginia, in 1984 under the name White Heat.
 The band has released 7 studio albums, a live album, 2 video albums, 11 singles and 9 music videos.

 FireHouse signed a deal with Epic Records in 1989 and released their self-titled debut the following year.
 It reached double platinum in the States and reached gold in other countries.
 The record spawned 4 singles and launched the group into their sophomore effort, which reached platinum in the US.
 Hold Your Fire spawned 3 singles.
 Their third release, aptly titled 3, spawned their final 2 singles.
 They would go on to release an acoustic album, a live album, 3 albums that held no chart positions, a greatest hits compilation and a re-recorded album of their hits.
 C.J.
 Snare has stated they have sold over 7 million worldwide albums.
+C.J.
+Snare died on April 5, 2024 from cardiac arrest after suffering from colon cancer.